 I just wanted to thank you for your articles.
 I enjoy reading them and wanted to comment on something you said about Puebla, Mexico.

 I lived in Puebla for two years.
 I’m from Hawaii, and I’m not a city girl… but I loved this magical, beautiful, loving city and all her surroundings.

-I do hope it stays a secret to most, as I don’t want gringos to start ruining it… even though I’m a gringo.
-I have lived and traveled to many places, and Puebla is one of the most stunning and beautiful places ever, not to mention the beautiful hearts of her people; it really does have a complete package!
+I do hope it stays a secret to most, as I don’t want gringos to start ruining it… even though I am a gringo myself.
+I have lived and traveled to many places, and Puebla is one of the most stunningly beautiful places ever, not to mention the warm hearts of her people; it really does have the complete package!

 Have a question?
 You can write to us here.